socec/moxanix/README.md

 ============

 The serial device server is broken down into multiple micro servers dedicated to a single serial device and TCP port pair.

-These micro servers are then managed by a control script.
+These micro servers are managed by a control script.
 The control script allows the user to start and stop these micro servers or check their status.
 Connections between serial devices and TCP ports are configured in a separate file.

 This design allows scalability and customization based on the number of available serial connections and TCP port availability.

 moxerver